 The German Fasnacht recipes Krapfen is a traditional German dish for the Fasnacht or Fasching time.
 It is like the Berliner or Mutzen also baked in grease.
 To make such dishes for Fasnacht has an old tradition.
 After Fasnacht there is the time were people used to stay away from rich food like cakes and meat until Easter.
 Fasnacht is therefor the time where people were allowed to drink and eat what they can and baked in grease dishes became popular.
+This recipe is using raisins.
+Yes, you can use raisins but you don't have to.
 Happy Cooking!

 Ingredients German Fasnacht Recipe Krapfen